-- a) The DBM will release the funds to NPCO and PSOs based on the GAA. - b) PSO will transfer funds to RPCO for technical and operational assistance for the day-to-day coordination, implementation, monitoring, evaluation and audit of the Project from the Project Implementation Support component. - c) PSO will transfer funds to LGUs for the implementation of the approved Infrastructure and Enterprise Development subprojects. - 2.2.7 Fund transfer from PSO to RPCOs is through the issuance of check based on Program Contract while fund transfer to LGUs will be on a bank-to-bank mode through the issuance of Letter Advice to LBP. - 2.2.8 The RPCO may request succeeding fund release from PSO based on the approved WFP and upon submission of Statement of Receipts and Expenditures (SRE) liquidating at least seventy percent (70%) of the previous release. - 2.2.9 The project funds disbursed by RPCO will be reported to PSO for liquidation of funds released to them.
-In case, the submitted SREs are in order and proper, the PSO including their SRE and Statement of Expenditures (SOE) shall prepare the Withdrawal Application together with the SOE and Interim Financial Reports (IFR) and submit to NPCO for review and approval and forward the same to WB. - 2.2.10 Disbursement of project funds for technical and operational cost will follow the WB guidelines on eligible expenditures and the usual process of disbursement in the Department of Agriculture in accordance with COA Accounting and Auditing Rules and Regulations. - 2.2.11 Succeeding fund releases to the LGUs will be based on the progress or physical accomplishments for the subprojects that they are implementing and on the submission of Statement of Receipts and Expenditures (SRE) audited by the State Auditor of the Commission on Audit reflecting payment made to Contractors.
+- a) The DBM will release the funds to NPCO and PSOs based on the GAA. - b) PSO will transfer funds to RPCO for technical and operational assistance for the day-to-day coordination, implementation, monitoring, evaluation and audit of the Project from the Project Implementation Support component. - c) PSO will transfer funds to LGUs for the implementation of the approved Infrastructure and Enterprise Development subprojects. - 2.2.7 Fund transfer from PSO to RPCOs is through the issuance of check or Letter Advice based on Program Contract while fund transfer to LGUs /PG will be on a bank-to-bank mode through the issuance of Check or Letter Advice to LBP. - 2.2.8 The RPCO may request succeeding fund release from PSO based on the approved WFP and upon submission of Statement of Receipts and Expenditures (SRE) liquidating at least fifty percent (50%) of the previous release. - 2.2.9 The project funds disbursed by RPCO/PG will be reported to PSO for liquidation of funds released to them.
+In case, the submitted SREs are in order and proper, the PSO shall consolidate the submitted SRE and Statement of Expenditures (SOE) and prepare the Withdrawal Application together with the SOE and Interim Financial Reports (IFR) and submit to NPCO for review and approval and forward the same to WB. - 2.2.10 Disbursement of project funds for technical and operational cost will follow the WB guidelines on eligible expenditures and the usual process of disbursement in the Department of Agriculture in accordance with COA Accounting and Auditing Rules and Regulations. - 2.2.11 Succeeding fund releases to the LGUs will be based on the progress or physical accomplishments for the subprojects that they are implementing and on the submission of Statement of Receipts and Expenditures (SRE) stamped received by the State Auditor of the Commission on Audit reflecting payment made to

+Contractors.
 The SRE will be submitted by the LGUs to the RPCO for review and for endorsement to PSO for approval.

-- 2.2.12 Funds released to the NPCO and PSOs will be allocated to each project component and release the funds upon request by the RPCOs and LGUs. - 2.2.13 Funds received by NPCO, PSOs, RPCOs and LGUs should be disbursed in accordance with the Loan and Grant Agreement.
-Reports for disbursements made by LGUs must be submitted to RPCO and to be endorsed by RPCO to PSO, which is the basis for the IFR to support the Withdrawal Application and replenishment of Designated Accounts.
+- 2.2.12 Funds released to the NPCO and PSOs will be allocated to each project component and release the funds upon request by the RPCOs, LGUs and PGs. - 2.2.13 Funds received by NPCO, PSOs, RPCOs, LGUs and PGs should be disbursed in accordance with the Loan and Grant Agreement.
+Reports for disbursements made by LGUs and PGs must be submitted to RPCO and to be endorsed by RPCO to PSO, which is the basis for the IFR to support the Withdrawal Application and replenishment of Designated Accounts.